szabgab/pydigger.rs/README.md

 * Show the total number of packages.
 * List the N most recent packages.
 * Create stats page with list of licenses, show a pre-defined list of licenses.
 List of projects with other licenses, list of projects without license.
+* Use the `home_page` to create stats page with list of VCS hosts, how many projects use each host.
+List the projects that has unrecognized VCS.
+List project without VCS.
 * ----
+* Use sources other than `home_page` for the VCS report
 * For each package create its own page

+Other:
+* Create a favicon
+* Improve the design,
+* Start using the production version of Vue.